Zantac Litigation Overview

 What is the Status of the Current Zantac Lawsuit?

-Numerous lawsuits from around the country have been filed in federal court by injured plaintiffs and have been consolidated and coordinated in the Southern District of Florida before Judge Robin L. Rosenberg (MDL No. 2924 – In re Zantac (Ranitidine) Products Liability Litigation).
+Many injured plaintiffs from around the country are filing lawsuits in federal court.
+The lawsuits are being consolidated and coordinated in the Southern District of Florida before The Honorable Robin L. Rosenberg (MDL No. 2924 – In re Zantac (Ranitidine) Products Liability Litigation).
 In addition to the cases in federal court, there are also cases that have been filed in state courts throughout the country.
-It is anticipated that thousands of additional individual lawsuits will be filed in the future in these coordinated proceedings for patients that have been injured or died due to cancers of the bladder, kidney, pancreas, stomach, rectum, or colon following their chronic use of Zantac and/or ranitidine.
+Thousands more individuals may file lawsuits in the future in these coordinated proceedings.
+The patients that these lawsuits are filed on behalf of, suffered injuries or died due to cancer following their chronic use of Zantac and/or ranitidine.
+These cancers include:

 Am I Eligible to File a Zantac Cancer Lawsuit?